MY IMMIGRANT STORY

 Boston immigrants are sharing their personal stories and cultural heritage through storytelling and the arts.

-Lia performed "Flowing Water" during the City of Boston's "Immigrant Heritage Month Virtual Celebration" in June 2020.
-Learn more about her story:
+Marcus performed "Marinheiro So" during the City of Boston's "Immigrant Heritage Month Virtual Celebration" in June 2020.
+Learn more about his story: